-V. RECORD OF PROCEEDINGS
+VI.
+RECORD OF PROCEEDINGS

-The record of proceedings for the Board's decision on the Project consists of the following documents, at a minimum:
+For purposes of CEQA and these Findings, the record of proceedings for the Project consists of thefollowing documents, at a minimum:

-- The Project application package for the Cordova Hills Project (Project Control Number 2008-GPB-SDP-ZOB-AHP-00142, including all written documentation, maps, and subsequent amendments and submittals; - The Notice of Preparation and other public notices issued by the County in conjunction with the Project; - The Draft Environmental Impact Report for the Project (January 9, 2012); - All comments submitted by agencies or members of the public during the comment period on the Draft EIR and responses to those comments; - The Final EIR prepared for the Project (November 28, 2012), including comments received on the Draft EIR and responses to those comments; - All comments and correspondence submitted to the County with respect to the Project, in addition to timely comments on the Draft EIR; - The Mitigation, Monitoring and Reporting Program for the Project; - All findings and resolutions adopted by the Board in connection with the Project, and all documents cited or referred to therein; - All reports, studies, memoranda, maps, staff reports, and other planning documents relating to the Project prepared by the County, consultants to the County, or responsible or trustee agencies with respect to the County's compliance with the requirements of CEQA and with respect to the County's action on the Project; - All minutes and verbatim transcripts of all information sessions, public meetings, and public hearings held by the County in connection with the Project;
+- The Project application package for the Cordova Hills Project (Sacramento County Project Control Number 2008-GPB-SDP-ZOB-AHP-00142, including all written documentation, maps, and subsequent amendments and submittals; - The Notice of Preparation and other public notices issued by the County in conjunction with the Project; - The Draft Environmental Impact Report for the Project (January 9, 2012); - All comments submitted by agencies or members of the public during the comment period on the Draft EIR and responses to those comments; - The Final EIR prepared for the Project (November 28, 2012), including comments received on the Draft EIR and responses to those comments; - All comments and correspondence submitted to the County with respect to the Project, in addition to timely comments on the Draft EIR; - The Mitigation, Monitoring and Reporting Program for the Project; - All findings and resolutions adopted by LAFCo, Sacramento County, and the Sacramento County Water Agency decision-makers in connection with the Project, and all documents cited or referred to therein; - All reports, studies, memoranda, maps, staff reports, and other planning documents relating to the Project prepared by LAFCo, consultants to LAFCo, Sacramento County, and the Sacramento County Water Agency, and responsible or trustee agencies with respect to LAFCo's, Sacramento County's, and the Sacramento County Water Agency's compliance with the requirements of CEQA and with respect to LAFCo, Sacramento County Water Agency actions on the Project; - All minutes and verbatim transcripts of all information sessions, public meetings, and public hearings held by LAFCo, Sacramento County, and the Sacramento County Water Agency in connection with the Project;

-- Any documentary or other evidence submitted to the County at such information sessions, public meetings and public hearings; - Matters of common knowledge to the Board, including, but not limited to, the following: - 1) Federal, state, and local laws and regulations; - 2) The County General Plan (2011); - 3) The Zoning Code of Sacramento County; - 4) The Sacramento County Code; - 5) Other formally adopted policies and ordinances. - Any documents expressly cited in these CEQA Findings, in addition to those cited above; and - Any other materials required for the record of proceedings by Public Resources Code Section 21167.6, subdivision (e).
+- Any documentary or other evidence submitted to LAFCo, Sacramento County, and the Sacramento County Water Agency at such information sessions, public meetings and public hearings; - Matters of common knowledge to LAFCo, Sacramento County, and the Sacramento County Water Agency, including, but not limited to, the following: - 1) Federal, state, and local laws and regulations; - 2) The County General Plan (2011); - 3) The Zoning Code of Sacramento County; - 4) The Sacramento County Code; - 5) Other formally adopted policies and ordinances. - Any documents expressly cited in these CEQA Findings, in addition to those cited above; and - Any other materials required for the record of proceedings by Public Resources Code Section 21167.6, subdivision (e).